drrecaj1/flight-search/ica1/docs.md

 Above is a picture we drew to explain how BFS works in comparison with DFS.
 While DFS traveres through the left subtrees first and then through the right ones , the BFS goes through level one of "children" nodes, then it moves on to the level of "grandchildren" nodes and so on.

+### Time and Memory Complexity Analysis:
+-**Time Complexity:** We can use Big O, Big Theta, and Big Omega notations to understand the time complexity of our implementation of the BFS algorithm.

+ 1.**Big O (Worst-Case Complexity):** When V and E are the numbers of vertices (cities) and edges (flight routes), respectively, the         worst-case time complexity of BFS is O(V + E).
+When the search must search the entire network to locate a route, as is often the         case in highly connected graphs, this complexity is observed when the algorithm has to traverse every vertex and edge in the graph.

+ 2.**Big Theta (Average-Case Complexity):**  θ(V + E) is the average-case complexity, or Big Theta complexity, for BFS.
+The BFS method will carry out operations proportionate to the sum of the vertices and edges in the majority of realistic circumstances, particularly with flight networks that are moderately connected.
+In this case, the average distribution of nodes and edges is assumed, meaning that it is not always necessary for the search to cover every possible path.

+ 3.-**Big Omega (Best-Case Complexity):** Big Omega represents the best-case complexity, which is Ω(V), where the algorithm finds the desired path without having to go over every edge.
+This could happen when the destination is located inside the originating vertex's direct connections, so that fewer steps are needed.

+-**Memory Complexity:** Our flight search engine's BFS memory complexity is mostly determined by how the flight network graph and the queue used in the BFS algorithm are stored.
+This gives an O(V + E) complexity when accounting for the requirement to store each vertex and edge in the graph.
+Our implementation required careful attention to memory management, especially since we included return flights, which doubled the number of edges in the graph.

 ## Implementation Details
 Our Clojure-based flight search engine was implemented using a number of crucial processes to convert the unstructured flight data into a searchable format.
 Then, the Breadth-First Search (BFS) method was applied to this data to identify the best flight paths.